opencor/opencor-developer-documentation/src/develop/codingStyle.rst

 General
 -------

-- The most important rule of all: the `KISS principle <https://en.wikipedia.org/wiki/KISS_principle>`__, i.e. *Keep it simple, stupid*.
+- The most important rule of all: the `KISS principle <https://en.wikipedia.org/wiki/KISS_principle>`__, i.e. *Keep it simple, stupid!*
   Always use a simple implementation in favour of a more complicated one.
   This eases maintenance a lot!
 - Write good C++ code: readable, well commented when necessary, and object-oriented.
-- Adapt the code to the structures already existing in OpenCOR or, in the case that you have better ideas, discuss them with the `project manager <https://opencor.ws/team.html>`__ before implementing them.
+- Adapt the code to the structures already existing in OpenCOR or, in the case that you have a better idea, discuss it with the `project manager <https://opencor.ws/team.html>`__ before implementing it.
 - Take advantage of `Qt <https://qt.io/>`__.
 Do not re-invent the wheel.

 Code constructs